The below are our Beginner workshops for dancers just starting Modern Country swing.

 Engage!
 Making a Noticeable Performance: How to draw attention and interact on a basic level with your partner and crowd in social and competition dancing.

-Connecting to the Floor: Developing a skilled approach to taking steps in dance including actions such as Peeling, Beveling, and Tendu, and discussing the foot positions used in Modern Country Swing for precise, controlled, and aesthetic floor patterns and striking actions.
+Twinkle Toes: Exploring technical to taking steps in dance including actions such as Peeling, Beveling, and Tendu, and discussing the foot positions used in Modern Country Swing for precise, controlled, and aesthetic floor patterns and striking actions.

 Isolations and Kinetic Chain: How to begin adding character and depth to your dance through isolation and kinetic chain motions for stylistic purposes, and developing kinesthesia and proprioceptive sense of your body.